UMP 94x28 [3xM10] GW F300 GOLD / N38 - search holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, miniscule components of these products can complicate diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
+Additionally, miniscule components of these products can complicate diagnosis in case of swallowing.

-Magnets will attract each other within a distance of several to about 10 cm from each other.
-Remember not to insert fingers between magnets or alternatively in their path when they attract.
+Magnets attract each other within a distance of several to about 10 cm from each other.
+Remember not to put fingers between magnets or in their path when they attract.
 Depending on how large the neodymium magnets are, they can lead to a cut or a fracture.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.